-It's always been my opinion that drug dogs should never be used to develop probable cause.
-There are too many variables that apply to whether a canine's alert is true or false.
-Drug dogs should only be used to help officers locate contraband.
+In my opinion we should never use drug dogs to develop probable cause.
+There are too many variables that apply to whether a canine’s alert is true or false.
+Drug dogs should only be use to help officers locate contraband.

 Although the courts are still recognizing a canine alert is probable cause for a search, a new ruling recently placed strict requirements on American drug dog teams.

 In May 2020 in Utah, U.S. District Judge Clark Waddoups ruled that a K9 police sniffer dog’s training was not adequate thereby rendering the alert unreliable which allowed the defendant to walk free.
 This ruling in HUGE.

 Detective David Allen was doing surveillance on a suspected marijuana house belonging to Mr. Jordan.
 Upon leaving his residence, Mr. Jordan was pulled over for speeding.
 During the traffic stop, K9 Officer Moore used his drug dog, “Tank,” to conduct an outside air sniff of Mr. Jordan’s silver Mazda Protege.